-According to recent studies carried out by Aon Hewitt, Gallup, and Deloitte, employee engagement declined in 2016.
-Yes, you read that right, it actually declined.
-While this downward trend is worrisome for a variety of reasons—churn, productivity, and (eventually) profitability—there is a silver lining: the study highlighted three behavioural drivers behind the trend, the effects of which can be mitigated quite easily.
+While the lack of employee engagement is worrisome for a variety of reasons—churn, productivity, and (eventually) profitability—there is a silver lining: there are three behavioural drivers behind the trend, the effects of which can be mitigated quite easily.

 With that in mind, let’s look at how you can nip those drivers in the bud and enhance engagement and employee experience within your organization.

 While organizations are aware that open communication is necessary for engagement, a disconnect on information delivery remains.
 A joint study between Poppulo and Ragan Communications showed that 99 percent of communicators rely on email as their main news channel, yet Deloitte’s survey indicates that 77 percent of employees don’t think email is an effective way to communicate.
 This discrepancy suggests that a new channel is required.
 A social intranet provides your company with the ability to relay all types of content while giving staff an engaging platform to find the information they need.
 It’s clean, simple, and effective for both employer and employees.